“The biggest adventure you can take is to live the life of your dreams.”

 Newcomers Club Community Table

-The purpose for the Newcomer’s Club Community Table is to provide our members a method of displaying a non-profit organization or group that they feel may be of interest to other members.
+The purpose of the Newcomer’s Club Community Table is to provide our members with a method of displaying a non-profit organization or group that they feel may be of interest to other members.
 In addition, the table helps us all to be aware of the community programs in our beautiful area.
 Several groups need your help and support; there are others that can guide you to a new and interesting activity.
 We are delighted to display a brochure or booklet for these non-profit community organizations.
 We ask that you do not supply materials that pertain to advertising for a business or service for personal financial gain; that is not the purpose of our table.
 Members are welcome to leave information at the table; the pamphlets and brochures will continue to be displayed at the community table throughout the year.
 We respectfully request that we not be asked to display political, religious or any subject matter that is of a highly controversial nature.
 If you have any questions; please do not hesitate to contact the Historian at the email address or phone number in your roster.
 Here is a current list of pamphlets and brochures:

 Bear Yuba Land Trust, Cancer Aid Thrift Shop, Friendly Visitors & Telephone Reassurance Volunteers, Friends of AAUW, Friends of Hospice, Gold Country Wildlife Rescue, Habitat for Humanity (Cars for Homes), Helpline Information & Assistance for Nevada County, Music in the Mountains, Nevada County Habitat for Humanity (Building Homes Building Lives), Nevada County Narrow Gauge Railroad Museum, Nevada County Resource Conservation District, Nevada County’s Golden History, North Star Historic Conservancy, ReStore Habitat for Humanity, Sierra Nevada Memorial Hospital Auxiliary, The Friendship Club, Wildlife Rehabilitation & Rescue, and Women of Worth